Declaring element

 end note

-Note on links
+@endumlNote on links

-It is possible to add a note on a link, just after the link definition, using note on link
+It is possible to add a note on a link, just after the link definition, using note on link.

-if you want to change the relative position of the note with the label.
+note bottom on link if you want to change the relative position of the note with the label.

 Abstract class and interface

-You can declare a class as abstract using abstract
+You can declare a class as abstract using abstract or abstract class keywords.

 The class will be printed in italic.

-You can use the interface
+You can use the interface, annotation and enum keywords too.

 @startuml